ClandininLab/brainsss2/file_organization.md

 ### Fly builder

-The fly_builder.py script copies the data from the imports directory into a new fly directory, creating a new directory structure within the processed data directory.
+The fly_builder.py script copies the data from the imports directory into a new fly directory, creating a new directory structure within the processed data directory (which sits in the same base directory as the imports directory).
 The name of the directory is generated automatically based on the existing fly directories, which have the naming scheme "fly_XXX" where XXX is a zero-padded three digit number.
 A newly built fly is given the next available number.

 TODO: devise a way to ensure a one-one mapping between import datasets and fly numbers.  currently running fly_builder.py twice on the same import dataset would generate two fly numbers.